 My first proper view of Moldova, is the road to and from Transnistria, with my Mafia, three stocky men wearing leather jackets.
 One guide, called Vladimir, one driver and one driver instructor.
 As advertised, Moldova has varied terrain including forests, rocky hills and vineyards.
 It also, unsurprisingly, looks vaguely Romanian, but there is nothing remarkable.
 Little colour, nothing out of the ordinary, no mountains.
 There are mosaic factory signs depicting workers waving blow torches and scatterings of soviet style apartment blocks, mostly back from the highway and alternating with more traditional villages and the spires of churches.
 The road could do with a visit from Tarmac and many of the houses are dilapidated and have corrugated roofs.

-Vladimir says that very little is grown here, even though the soil is very good.
-All the manufacturing industry was either in Transnistria or abandoned after the soviet collapse.
+Vladimir says that very little is grown here, even though the soil is very good and Moldova is supposedly twelfth on the list of world wine exporters.
+All the manufacturing industry was either in Transnistria or abandoned after the Soviet collapse.
 The main sources of income are wheeling and dealing - importing and exporting at a higher price and the EU.
 (Moldova pleads the threat of Russian incursion.)
 What is positive about Moldova?
 I inquire.
 I’m informed that it has the fastest internet speed and coverage in the world (The Internet says third fastest.
-I suppose they need it for all the wheeling and dealing,) In addition, I'm told, it had the first soviet supermarket and the first McDonald’s in the ex-Soviet Union.
+I suppose they need it for all the wheeling and dealing,) In addition, I'm told, it had the first Soviet supermarket and the first McDonald’s in the ex-Soviet Union.

 The highlight of the road trip is a stop at a road side café, which makes very acceptable stuffed and coiled flaky pastries known as placinte (I think they might have attempted them on Bake Off recently).
 Vladimir informs me that they are so famous, folk drive out of the city specially to fetch them.
 No delivery service here.
 We sample meat, cheese (with the usual dill) and cherry.
 They are all good, but the cherry is exceptional.
 I doggy bag the remains for supper, along with the remainder of the tons of fruit we bought in the Green Market in Tiraspol.

-The most impressive sight is the huge staggered apartment blocks at each side of the entrance to the city.
+The most impressive sight is the huge staggered apartment blocks, at each side of the entrance to the city (see above).
 These are known as the City Gates and are gargantuan and utilitarian, rather than attractive.
-There are some very upmarket shops for the residents of the new upmarket apartments that back onto the main street.
+There are some very upmarket shops for the residents of the new upmarket apartments, which back onto the main street.
 One shopping block is named Mall Dova.
 I like a good pun.
 I’m not sure if this qualifies.

-The park here is also crammed with beggars.
-One mother with two children waves her finger at the fruit that Vlad is bearing and he allows her children to select some.
+The Cathedral Park has a plaza, with a Triumphal Arch, celebrating Russia's nineteenth-century victory over the Ottoman Empire.
+It's also crammed with beggars.
+One mother, with two youngsters, waves her finger at the fruit that Vlad is bearing and he allows her children to select some.
 They are extremely aggressive while choosing, attempting to pull out still more and then run off without a word of thanks.
 Vlad declares that the important thing is to keep an eye on their hands, as they usually pick your pockets.
 He says to watch the little ones especially.
+Stephen the Great Central Park is named for a Moldovan prince who resisted Ottoman rule.

 (Back at the ranch, I’ve checked Vlad’s commentary.
 Whilst generally accurate he seems to have exaggerated about the scale of the inflagration and mixed his politicians up a bit.
 Certainly, several of them seem to have been involved in siphoning off a billion dollars -about 12% of Moldova’s GDP - a couple of years ago.
 Most of what’s written about it on the World Wide Web are garbled accounts in very bad English.)